serby/DFP.js/README.md

 # Releases

+## Release 1.2.0

+* Added support for Out of Page slots which can be defined by using the data-oop="yes" attribute instead of data-sizes="".
+* [Bug Fix] Fixed a race condition when using dfp.cycle() on AJAX content which put the wrong sizes into the wrong slots.
+* Added an example of an Out of Page slot to the HTML Ad Slots.

 ## Release 1.1.0

 * Define Slots now checks to see if the advert is visible so that different slots can be defined in responsive designs.